timothyhull/100daysofcode/days/_83_84/README.md

 - Re-reviewed the first portion of the YouTube video overview for the abstract factory design pattern.
     - Started testing in a new, simplified Python file, versus refactoring the climate application.

+---

+### :notebook: 9/18/22

+- Reviewed and refactored simplified Python file although the revisions do not result in functional code.